EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 Project Manager is an app that allows you to write a job for a specific job scheduler (for example, Slurm) and submit these jobs to a back-end that supports that job scheduler.

+This page walks through a couple of simple examples of using the Project Manager.
+For more information on the Project Manager, see Open OnDemand's [Tutorials: Project Manager](https://osc.github.io/ood-documentation/latest/tutorials/tutorials-project-manager.html).

 !!!
 Note

-    To use the Project Manager requires you to have some familiarity job scheduling and job submission concepts.
-It will help if you are familiar with the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager and have a familiarity with how to write Slurm job submission files.
+    To use the Project Manager requires you to have at least a basic familiarity with job scheduling and job submission concepts.
+It may help if you are familiar with the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager and, optionally, have a familiarity with how to write Slurm job submission files.

-!!!
-Note

-    This page is intended to provide a couple of simple examples of using the Project Manager.
-For more information on the Project Manager, see Open OnDemand's [Tutorials: Project Manager](https://osc.github.io/ood-documentation/latest/tutorials/tutorials-project-manager.html).

 !!!
 Warning